SheruShafiq/Bit-Exam-Main/docs/daily_plan.md

 - What stories/features are the most important in terms of testing?
 - What is our demo day date and time?
 - What is expected on the demo day?
+- Shceduel in a day for a review meeting with the client.

 ### *I will reord this meeting as proof.*
 <br>